Northern Norway Landscape Photography Workshop

 • If that hike isn’t for you, no problem.
 We have strong alternatives where you can still photograph Svartisen and the surrounding landscape without the tough hike, so you’ll get great images and a full workshop day either way.

-• Yes — you’re welcome to bring a plus one.
+• Yes, you are welcome to bring a plus one, subject to available space.

 • If you have more questions regarding the workshop don’t hesitate to contact us at: terje@terjephotography.com